seasketch/geoprocessing/website/docs/geoprocessing.md

 );
 ```

-The key part of most geoprocessing functions is to take the parameters you've collected, load any datasources, usually using a MetricGroup, and run your analysis functions, to produce [Metrics](./concepts/AdvancedConcepts.md#metrics) and merge into a single result.
+The key part of most geoprocessing functions is to take the parameters you've collected, use a pre-defined MetricGroup to retrieve and load datasources, then finally run the an analysis function to produce [Metrics](./concepts/AdvancedConcepts.md#metrics), append additional IDs to those metrics (class, geography, etc.) so that it's explicitly clear what the value represents, and merge those metrics into a single result.

 ```typescript
 const metrics: Metric[] = (